The Physics of the Universe - Difficult Topics Made Understandable

 Larger stars are much hotter and the higher temperatures within such a star are sufficient to fuse even helium.
 The helium then becomes the star’s raw fuel, and it goes on to release ever higher levels of energy as the helium is fused into carbon and oxygen, while the outer layer of hydrogen actually cools and expands significantly in the star’s red giant phase.

 Even larger stars continue in further rounds of nuclear fusion, each of successively increased violence and shorter duration, as carbon fuses into neon, neon into magnesium and oxygen, then to silicon and finally iron.
-So, although a star the size of our own Sun does not progress very far along this path, a larger star continues though a chain of transmutations to progressively heavier nuclei.
+So, although a star the size of our own Sun does not progress very far along this path, a larger star continues through a chain of transmutations to progressively heavier nuclei.
 Eventually, a star of sufficient initial mass becomes a red supergiant, which has a core layered like an onion, with a broad shell of hydrogen on the outside, surrounding a shell of helium, and then successively denser shells of carbon, then neon, then oxygen, then silicon, and finally a core of white-hot iron.

 Evolution of high and low mass stars - click for larger version